 According to the new announcement, the company wants to provide digital asset trading services for the unbanked and underbanked in these regions.

-The company is starting with a MENA head office based in Dubai, which is currently "leading the blockchain effort in the region" according to Huobi co-founder Mohit Davar who made the announcement at the summit.
+The company is starting with a MENA head office that is based in Dubai, which is currently "leading the blockchain effort in the region" according to Huobi co-founder Mohit Davar who made the announcement at the summit.
 The Dubai office will replicate the company's ecosystem model in the MENA region.
 It will thus offer OTC trading, token-to-token trading, Blockchain project incubation, community development and an educational center.

 Currently, the company is already operating an online trading platform to serve the region and is currently in the process of establishing important partnerships with various players in these regions.
 This is starting with AI traders who will offer artificial intelligence based digital asset trading solutions.
 Huobi has been expanding operations this year including in Europe and Asia markets.